NickSolante/weatherchallenge/README.md

 # Weather 🚀

-A single page web application built on Vue & Nuxt that fetches and displays the weather conditions for different suburbs around Australia and some other countries.
+An MVP of a single page web application built on Vue & Nuxt that fetches and displays the weather conditions for different suburbs around Australia and some other countries.
 Some sorting/filtering of the weather data.

 ## Getting Started